kmpk/LunchVotingSystem/README.md

 ### Guest

-`POST http://localhost:8889/api/register` - register new user
+`POST http://localhost:8889/api/register` - register new user.
+After registration admin must give new user "USER" role, otherwise that user will be unable to to call any API endpoints

 ### User

+All user endpoints requires USER role

 #### Profile